lexiscode/task-manager-api/README.md

   - Prerequisites
   - Installation
 - **Usage**
-  - Creating a Post
+  - Creating a Task
-  - Reading Posts
+  - Reading Task
-  - Updating a Post
+  - Updating a Task
-  - Deleting a Post
+  - Deleting a Task
-  - Managing Categories
+  - And a lot more
 - **Thumbnail Handling**
 - **API Documentation**
 - **Contributing**